The Maypole, This Stinking Idol & the End of May Day May 2nd

 Evil May Day Riots

 The Maypole was stored at St Andrew Cornhill, which became known as St Andrew Undershaft.
 In 1517, it was attacked during the ‘Evil May Day riots’.
 The main focus of the riot was foreign workers.
-The Under Sheriff of the time, Thomas More, tried to quell it.
+The Under Sheriff of the time, Thomas More, tried to quell it, meeting the rioters at the corner of Cheapside and St Martin’s Legrande.
 But 5,000 troops commanded by the Duke of Northfolk was necessary to regain control of the City.
 300 rioters were arrested.
-One hanged, drawn and quartered, 13 hanged and nearly 300 pardoned after the intercession of Woseley and/or Katherine of Aragon.
+One hanged, drawn and quartered, 13 hanged and nearly 300 pardoned after the intercession of Woseley and/or Katherine of Aragon (depending on which historian you read).
 The shaft was returned to its place under the eves of the houses in Shaft Alley.
 But apparently banned from being raised again.

 1549 May Day Riots

-But in 1549, the curate of nearby St Katharine Cree Church made an inflammatory speech.
-This incited a Puritan mob who cut the shaft into pieces and burnt it.
+However in 1549, the curate of nearby St Katharine Cree Church made an inflammatory speech.
+This incited a Puritan mob, who cut the shaft into pieces and burnt it.
 I always imagine the Curate’s sermons to be along the same lines as Phillip Stubbes attack on the Maypole.

 Maypole: this Stinking Idol, Rather